ShonChassel/Booknow.fronend/README.md

-# :tv: Airbxb
+# :tv: BookNow.com

-Airbxb is a property & houses rental App.
+BookNow is a property & houses rental App.

 ✅ Users can search house using the search bar.
 ✅ Users can explore different house by filter them by filterModal.